trbtm/TBMInspectorView/README.markdown

 TBMInspectorView is a copy of the Xcode 5's inspector view.
 It is pretty easy to setup and should used as the documentView of a NSScrollView.

 ## Adding to your Project
-If your are using [CocoaPods](http://cocoapods.org/) simply add the following to your Podfile
+If you're using [CocoaPods](http://cocoapods.org/) simply add the following line to your Podfile

 ``` ruby
 pod 'TBMInspectorView'